 Provisional Professional Member

-This level of membership recognises that a member is progressing towards his/her achievement of Professional Membership and expects to reach it within two years.
-A Provisional Professional Member has completed a recognised DMT training course to an approved level and has accumulated at 80 hours of practice experience with at least 20 hours of supervision, is currently in supervised practice and is working towards Professional Membership.
-S/he continues regular supervision and professional development and makes an active contribution to their profession.
-Members achieving this level are permitted to use the title Dance Movement Therapist (Provisional) and the post-nominal DTAA (Provisional Prof Member) in their CV and signature block, contingent on ongoing supervision and documented professional practice and progression towards Professional Membership within the two year time limit.
+This level of membership recognises that a member is progressing towards his/her achievement of Professional Membership and expects to reach it within two to three years.
+A Provisional Professional Member has completed an AQF/NZQF-recognised DMT training course to an approved level (currently a minimum of 250 hours course work) and has accumulated 80 hours of practice experience (leading the sessions) with 20 hours of supervision, and is working towards Professional Membership.
+S/he continues regular supervision and professional development and makes an active contribution to this profession.
+Members achieving this level are permitted to call their work Dance Movement Therapy and use the DTAA post-nominal in their CV and signature block: DTAA (Prov.
+DMT).
+These members are recognised by the DTAA for practice in Australasia.

 A Provisional Professional member does not have the option to deactivate as they are still working toward professional membership.
 If membership lapses, the Provisional Professional member will not be automatically renewed and must reapply.
 If a break from DMT work is warranted due to personal, health or family circumstances, they must continue to pay their Provisional Professional membership fee.
 If paying the fee creates a hardship, they must write to the Administrator, PMC Convener, and Treasurer to explain the circumstances and discuss a fee adjustment.